Plentiful Thanksgiving Resources

 Last week, we finished our fall research bulletin board that we titled “How Animals Prepare for Winter.”
 My students enjoyed using our autumn and animal books to find information.
 They created an autumn scene and wrote the information they learned on colorful leaves.
 November is a busy month in the classroom with Election Day, Veterans Day, and now, Thanksgiving.

-If you're anything like me, you have asked yourself, in a voice edged with surprise or panic, "Can Thanksgiving really be next week!?"
+If you're anything like me, you have asked yourself, in a voice edged with surprise or panic, "Can Thanksgiving really be so soon!?"
 It's true . . . but, never fear, Scholastic is here!

 For the next week, my class will focus on the treasured American holiday Thanksgiving.
 It won’t be difficult to find activities.
 Scholastic has so many resources to offer that I could make my plans totally from their website and a few read-alouds.
 I can’t wait to dig in and reap the harvest!